So, what is a dual SIM phone?

 Best Dual SIM Phones With eSIM

 Once you start including phones that have a physical SIM slot and an eSIM, your options open up a little more, especially for US buyers.
-Apple’s latest models fall into this category, so if you’re an iPhone fan and have the money to spend, the iPhone SE (2020), 11, 12, and 13 are all good dual SIM choices.
+Most of Apple’s recent models fall into this category, so anything from the iPhone SE (2020) to the iPhone 13 are all good dual-SIM choices.